AMCN41R/harness/README.md

 - specify the relative path to the Harness settings file by setting the ConfigFilePath variable
 - have the class that contains the tests extend `HarnessBase`

-When a test is run, the `HarnessBase` class will use the settings file to put the mongo databases specified within it into the desired state.
-This will happen automatically when the class constructor is called.
+When a test is run, the `HarnessBase` class will use the settings file to put the Mongo databases specified within it into the desired state.
+This will happen automatically when the class is constructed.

 The `HarnessBase` class exposes the `IMongoClient` objects that it created while setting up the databases so that, if required, they can be re-used in the tests.
-This is exposed as a a `Dictionary<string, IMongoClient>` where the dictionary key in the mongo server connection string.
+This is exposed as a `Dictionary<string, IMongoClient>` where the dictionary key is the mongo server connection string.

 ```csharp
 [HarnessConfig(ConfigFilePath = "ExampleSettings.json")]